Loading...

 What's in the News

-• The Supervisory Board plans to propose a cash dividend of €0.48 per share for the 2025 financial year at the Annual General Meeting on May 21, 2026.
-This is described as about a 7% increase versus the dividend for 2024 (Key Developments).
+• The Supervisory Board intends to propose a cash dividend of €0.48 per share for the 2025 financial year at the next Annual General Meeting on May 21, 2026, described as around a 7% increase compared with the dividend for 2024.
+Income-focused investors may watch this closely (Key Developments).

-• A Board meeting held on March 10, 2026 included an agenda item to consider and approve the appointment of Juan Gomez as Observer to the Supervisory Board for a four year term, under the investment agreement signed on October 9, 2023 with BW Gestão de Investimentos Ltda (Key Developments).
+• A Board meeting on March 10, 2026, is scheduled to consider appointing Juan Gomez as Observer (censeur) to the Supervisory Board for a four-year term, under the investment agreement signed on October 9, 2023 between Elis and BW Gestão de Investimentos Ltda, which could matter for investors tracking governance and shareholder alignment (Key Developments).

 Valuation Changes